osmandapp/web/main/docs/user/map/interact-with-map.md

 ![External devices](@site/static/img/map/external_custom_4_andr.png)  ![External devices](@site/static/img/map/external_custom_3_andr.png)

 After you have created a custom input type, you can assign the required actions to the keys.
-A big variety of [action types](../widgets/quick-action.md#action-types) from the Quick Action widget is available.
+A wide range of [action types](../widgets/quick-action.md#action-types) from the Quick Action widget is available.

 - Select a device type, then tap the **Key assignments** item.
 - Tap the ***Add*** button (&nbsp;"**＋**"&nbsp;) in the bottom right corner of the screen.